logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/spark.md

 ## Download the Hopsworks Client Jars

-In the Feature Store UI, select the *integration* tab and then select the *Spark* tab.
+In the *Project Settings*, select the *integration* tab and scroll to the *Configure Spark Integration* section.
 Click on *Download client Jars*.
 This will start the download of the *client.tar.gz* archive.
 The archive contains two jar files for HopsFS, the client libraries for HopsHive and the Java version of the HSFS library.
 You should upload these libraries to your Spark cluster and attach them as local resources to your Job.
 If you are using `spark-submit`, you should specify the `--jar` option.
 For more details see: [Spark Dependency Management](https://spark.apache.org/docs/latest/submitting-applications.html#advanced-dependency-management).

 <p align="center">
     <figure>